Metal Search

 Extruded Aluminum Cut Flaws

-Curved cuts Cutting metal requires the application of pressure.
-Too much pressure can cause the saw blade to flex, changing the direction of travel of the cut.
-This can result in curves in the cut.
-Band saws are especially prone to this cutting error, but this is due more to difficulties in stabilizing the saw.
+Curved cutsCutting metal requires pressure.
+Too much pressure can cause the saw blade to flex, changing the direction of travel of the cut and resulting in curves in the cut.
+Band saws are especially prone to this cutting error, but this is due to difficulties stabilizing the saw.

-Angled edges Flexing blades can curve in directions other than the direction of travel.
+Angled edgesFlexing blades can curve in directions other than the direction of travel.
 This can lead to cut edges that are not perpendicular to the joint, with edges or curves across the thickness of extruded aluminum.
 This can throw off fitting and joining in subtle ways that are hard to compensate for.

-Chipping and burrs Extruded aluminum is a soft metal.
-This can lead to cut-away metal failing to completely separate from the extruded aluminum.
+Chipping and burrsExtruded aluminum is a soft metal.
+This can lead to cut-away metal failing to separate from the extruded aluminum completely.
 This leads to chips and burrs hanging off the metal, which takes additional effort to remove.

 These flaws are typically not project-ending issues.
 Instead, they are treated as parts of the cutting process to be dealt with.
 A shop assistant or helper may be asked to deburr the aluminum before sending it to the fabricator.
 The fabricator is expected to be able to read the piece and get the desired angle in the finished product, even if the cuts in the material are a few degrees off of true.
-This additional effort isn’t seen as too burdensome, at least in small jobs.
+This additional effort isn’t considered too burdensome, at least in small jobs.

 In large jobs – say cutting aluminum profiles for the windows of an entire commercial construction project – the additional effort adds up.
 The number of flaws created when cutting extruded aluminum can also add up.
 Inattention or a rush to get the job done is reasonable when someone is detailed to cut a few hundred pieces of extruded aluminum.
 Meeting the deadline becomes the priority, and detailed attention regarding how to cut aluminum the right way might be forgotten in the rush.